- Home

 Which eSIM Should You Choose?

-• Short trip (under 7 days): Airalo 1-3GB plan or Saily 1GB — minimal cost for a quick visit.
+- Short trip (under 7 days): Saily 1-3GB plan — minimal cost for a quick visit.

-• Multi-country Europe trip: Airalo or Saily Europe plan — one eSIM for the entire continent.
+- Multi-country Europe trip: Saily or Holafly Europe plan — one eSIM for the entire continent.
+Simify also covers 190+ countries.

 For a full comparison of all eSIM providers including our testing methodology, see our Best eSIM Providers 2026 guide.
-If you are traveling across multiple EU countries, our Best eSIM for Europe guide breaks down the best regional plans.
+If you’re traveling across multiple EU countries, our Best eSIM for Europe guide breaks down the best regional plans.

 Local SIM Cards: Movistar, Vodafone, Orange, and Yoigo